ss1237/NMEP_sp23_HW1/WORKSHEET.md

 ```
 We first used the given parameters of a batch size of 32 and a learning rate of 3e-4 and got a maximum accuracy of ~73% on the validation set.
-Using the trends that we noticed above, we decided to lower the batch size to 16 and increase the epochs to 15 to encourage better convergence, which ended up taking ~12 hours.
+We also decided to change batch sizes and training lengths to see if we would achieve better results.
 ```